wlqiu0420/wlqiu0420/README.md

 ## 🧮 Current Work

-- **Wenlin Qiu**, Kexin Li, Yiqun Li, Hao Zhang.
+- **Wenlin Qiu**, Kexin Li, Yiqun Li and Hao Zhang.
 The optimal error analysis of nonuniform L1 method for the variable-exponent subdiffusion model. _Journal of Scientific Computing_,  In Revision.
+- Yiqun Li, Mengmeng Liu and **Wenlin Qiu***.
+Optimal control of variable-exponent subdiffusion, arXiv preprint arXiv:2505.17678.

 ---